VenoMidas/weekend-jquery-salary-calculator/README.md

 - [ ] Add styling or extra functionality that fits with the theme of this assignment.
 - [X] Update the _Total Monthly Cost_ section on the page to reflect the employee's removal.
 #### Other Thoughts
-- [ ] Host demo page with github pages
+- [X] Host demo page with github pages
-- [ ] Add Link in README description to hosted demo page
+- [X] Add Link in README description to hosted demo page
 - [X] Add favicon
+- [ ] Update wireframe with own screenshot
 - [ ] Submit assignment

+Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).